braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 #### Canvas delivery speed rate limiting {#canvas-delivery-speed}

 When sending a Canvas with a speed rate limit, the rate limit is shared between channels.
 This means the total number of messages sent per minute from the Canvas will not exceed the rate limit.
-For example, if your Canvas has a rate limit of 10,000 per minute and uses email and push, Braze will send a total of 10,000 messages per minute across email and push.
+For example, if your Canvas has a rate limit of 10,000 per minute and uses email and SMS, Braze will send a total of 10,000 messages per minute across email and SMS.

 #### Rate limiting and Connected Content retries